 22. How do you differentiate between CNN and RNN?
 Which algorithm should be used when?

-In a CNN, the signals travel in uni-direction from the input to output.
+In a CNN, the signals travel a uni-direction from the input to the output.
 It takes in only the current input, so it cannot create any network feedback loop and memorize previous inputs.

-It is used for image captioning, time series forecasting, recognizing handwriting, chatbots creation, fraud, and anomalies detection.
+It is used for image captioning, time series forecasting, recognizing handwriting, chatbot creation, fraud, and anomaly detection.

 A convolutional neural network (CNN) is better than a feedforward neural network (FNN) for image data because CNN reads the image in parts rather than taking the entire picture.